My Man and I: Plot

-At Chu Chu's trial, both Ames and Mrs. Ames repeat the false claim that Chu Chu shot Ames, and he is found guilty although the jury requests and the judge grants a light sentence.
-Nevertheless, Chu Chu will lose his citizenship for being a convict, something he considers a "fate worse than death."
-Feeling that injustice has been done, Chu Chu's cousin and friends camp just outside the Ames property, staring at the Ameses, playing Mexican songs and doing other things that constantly remind the Ameses of Chu Chu.
-Nancy, who is still ill, arrives and accuses Mrs. Ames of destroying Chu Chu before she collapses and is rushed to the hospital.
-The Ameses attempt to reconcile with each other and realize that they must tell the truth that Chu Chu did not shoot Ames even though they will be charged with perjury.
+At Chu Chu's trial, the Ameses continue to claim that Chu Chu shot Ames, and he is found guilty but receives a light sentence.
+He will lose his citizenship for being a convict, something he considers a "fate worse than death".
+His cousin and friends camp just outside the Ames property, staring at the Ameses and playing Mexican songs in protest.
+Nancy, still ill, arrives and accuses Mrs. Ames of destroying Chu Chu before she collapses and is rushed to the hospital.
+The Ameses attempt to reconcile with each other and realize that they must tell the truth even though they will be charged with perjury.
 After their confession, Chu Chu is released and reunites with Nancy at the hospital.

 Reception

-According to MGM records the film earned $469,000 in the US and Canada and $216,000 elsewhere, making a loss to the studio of $563,000.
+In a contemporary review for The New York Times, critic Oscar Godbout wrote:If William A. Wellman's latest directorial effort ... fails to be a completely satisfactory and moving drama of the dignity and courage of "little" people, the least that can be said is that he missed making a fine and rewarding film by an irritatingly small margin. ...
+While "My Man and I" is a long way above an average or mediocre film, the authors of the script, John Fante and Jack Leonard, did not provide a story with enough substance or understanding to provide a solid basis for a monument to the people with whom they dealt. ...
+"My Man and I" misses being an important picture because its story was not conceived with true concern for its subjects.
+But the efforts of the director to compensate for this weakness make it worth seeing.According to MGM records, the film earned $469,000 in the U.S. and Canada and $216,000 elsewhere, returning a loss to the studio of $563,000.